ali-kamalizade/ali-kamalizade/README.md

 - Senior Software Engineer at [LeanIX](https://www.leanix.net/en)
 - Co-founder of [Sedeo](https://sedeo.net)
 - I like to work with Angular, Node.js, TypeScript and Vue.js
-- Passion for software engineering, SaaS, startups, test-driven development and more
+- Passion for software engineering, SaaS, startups, test-driven development, creating fancy UIs and more
 - Looking forward to build great things

 ### 🚀 Experience